espressif/esp-idf/docs/en/get-started/start-project.rst

     The option ``flash`` automatically builds and flashes the project, so running ``idf.py build`` is not necessary.

 Encountered Issues While Flashing?
-See this :doc:`flashing-troubleshooting` page or :doc:`establish-serial-connection` for more detailed information.
+See the "Additional Tips" below.
+You can also refer to :doc:`flashing-troubleshooting` page or :doc:`establish-serial-connection` for more detailed information.

 Normal Operation
 ~~~~~~~~~~~~~~~~